timm/shortr/README.md

 Do you understand AI?
 Want to check if you do?

-Here's the test.
+Alternatively, do you want to better understand AI?
+Want to practice that skill, a little more?

+If you answered "yes" to any of the above, there here's a little exercise for you.
 Write down what you think an AI toolkit should do, then code it up, very succinctly (say, in less than 1000 lines of code).
 And no cheating (so no importing of some massive background AI library).

 For example,
-Buse and Zimmermann[^Bu15] surveyed over a hundred developers and managers to find a list of "information needs" for software analytics.
+Buse and Zimmermann[^Bu15] surveyed over  hundreds of developers and managers to find a list of "information needs" for software analytics.
-How many of the following do you really understand?
+Lets make sure you understand these, enough, to code them succinctly.

 ![docs/bi.png](docs/bi.png)